-Overall, this strategy would enable the development of between 3,290 and 5,680 new dwellings based (across Ōamaru and Weston) on relatively conservative density ranges of between 15-25 dwellings per hectare over the next 30-years.
-This includes additional dwellings that would be provided through general infill of the wider urban area and intensification within rural residential areas.
-It is important to note that the above numbers represent a theoretical maximum that requires full build-out of all identified growth areas.
-In reality, not all land will be released for future development for a wide range of reasons.
-As such, it is important to provide sufficient flexibility within the Spatial Plan to enable residential growth to be accommodated in response to market demands and the potential for lower than expected development yields.
+Overall, this strategy would enable the development based (across Ōamaru and Weston) on relatively conservative density ranges of between 15-25 dwellings per hectare over the next 30-years.
+This includes additional dwellings that would be provided through general infill of the wider urban area and potential intensification within rural residential areas.